Seagate/cortx/doc/scaleout/3 Node JBOD Setup.rst

     - Other versions are not supported.

+   **Note**: You can install Python 3.6 without the use of the virtual environments.
+This is a supported configuration.

 10. Configure DNS and DHCP server, if used, with the host names and IP addresses for each server.

   - Each server should have FQDN assigned to it.
 The FQDN should be associated with the IP address of the management network interface.